 Find answers to your most common news questions here.
 Click on any question to expand the answer.

-Who may we call and how do we go about making inquiries about the medical center/university?
+Who may we call and how do we go about making inquiries about LLUH hospitals and/or the university?

 Media inquiries relating to the medical center or university during regular office hours to our media contact: